PyThaiNLP/pythainlp/docs/api/word_vector.rst

 pythainlp.word_vector
 ====================================
-The :class:`word_vector` contains functions that makes use of a pre-trained vector public data.
+The :class:`word_vector` contains functions that make use of a pre-trained vector of public data.

 Dependencies
 ------------